RoMagSpinlab/VelocityAnalysis/README.md

 # VelocityAnalysis
-This repository includes .m files for velocity data analysis on RoMag.
+This repository includes .m and Python files for velocity data analysis on RoMag.